AdaCore/spark2014/docs/guidance/main.rst

    precise results.
 Note that using timeouts instead of steps is not portable between machines, so it's better to reserve it for interactive use.
-Other settings may be appropriate, and can be set through the various options in the popup window from GPS or on the command line (see the specific section of the SPARK User's Guide on that topic: http://docs.adacore.com/spark2014-docs/html/ug/en/source/how_to_run_gnatprove.html#running-gnatprove-from-the-command-line).
+Other settings may be appropriate, and can be set through the various options in the popup window from GNAT Studio or on the command line (see the specific section of the SPARK User's Guide on that topic: http://docs.adacore.com/spark2014-docs/html/ug/en/source/how_to_run_gnatprove.html#running-gnatprove-from-the-command-line).
-   The following snapshot shows the popup window from GPS (using the :guilabel:`Advanced User profile` set through the :menuselection:`Preference --> SPARK` menu) with these settings:
+   The following snapshot shows the popup window from GNAT Studio (using the :guilabel:`Advanced User profile` set through the :menuselection:`Preference --> SPARK` menu) with these settings:

 .. image:: _static/prove_more.png
    :align: center
-   :alt: Popup window from GPS for "prove" mode
+   :alt: Popup window from GNAT Studio for "prove" mode

-Proving properties requires interacting with GNATprove inside GPS.
+Proving properties requires interacting with GNATprove inside GNAT Studio.
 Thus, we suggest you select a unit (preferably one with few dependences over other unproved units, ideally a leaf unit not depending on other unproved units) with some unproved checks.
-Open GPS on your project, display this unit inside GPS, and place the focus on this unit.
+Open GNAT Studio on your project, display this unit inside GNAT Studio, and place the focus on this unit.
 Inside this unit, select a subprogram (preferably one with few calls to other unproved subprograms, ideally a leaf subprogram not calling other unproved subprograms) with some unproved checks.
 This is the first subprogram you will analyze at Gold